sofuribe/fe-coding-challenge/README.md

 ## Submission

 Please make a PR to this repository with your work.
 Please include a small write-up in markdown, either as a separate file or addendum to this README walking through any necessary steps to set up your code, or explaining your work.
+We should be able to pull down and run your code without any errors.

 ## More About Gatsby